 No matter if you own a small-scale or a large-scale business, you would always look forward to cutting costs while expecting profits in turn.
-This can come true if the business relies on cloud application development that help organizations switch to virtual management from physical management of resources.
+This can come true if the business relies on cloud application development that helps organizations switch to virtual management from physical management of resources.

-The worldwide public cloud services market is forecast to grow 17% in 2020 to total $266.4 billion, up from $227.8 billion in 2019 – Gartner
+According to the latest forecast from Gartner, Inc, worldwide end-user spending on public cloud services is forecast to grow 23.1% in 2021 to total $332.3 billion, up from $270 billion in 2020.

 What is Cloud Computing?